-Particular attentions should be paid towards the budget cost (second term) defined in (\ref{task_privacy}), which we refer as \textbf{``the $\forall$ Challenge''}: if we use $f_b$ with some pre-defined CNN architecture, how could we be sure that it is the ``best possible'' privacy prediction model?
-That is to say, even we are able to find a $f_d$ function that manages to fail one $f_b$ model, is it possible that some other $f'_b \in \mathcal{P}$ would still be able to predict $Y_B$ from $f_d(X)$, thus leaking privacy?
-While it is computationally intractable to exhaustively search over $\mathcal{P}$, a naive empirical solution would be to chose a very strong privacy prediction model, hoping that a $f_d$ function that can confuse this strong one will be able to fool other possible functions as well.
+Particular attention should be paid towards the budget cost (second term) defined in (\ref{task_privacy}), which we refer to as \textbf{``the $\forall$ Challenge''}: if we use $f_b$ with some pre-defined CNN architecture, how could we be sure that it is the ``best possible'' privacy prediction model?
+In other words, given a $f_d$ function that manages to fail one $f_b$ model, is it possible that some other $f'_b \in \mathcal{P}$ would still be able to predict $Y_B$ from $f_d(X)$, thus leaking privacy?
+While it is computationally intractable to search over $\mathcal{P}$ exhaustively, a naive empirical solution would be to chose a robust privacy prediction model, hoping that a $f_d$ function can confuse this strong one will be able to fool other possible functions as well.
 However, the resulting $f_d(X)$ may still overfit the artifacts of one specific $f_b$ and fails to generalize.
 Section 3.3 will introduce two more advanced and feasible recipes.

 \textbf{Choices of $L_T$ and $L_B$} Without loss of generality, we assume both target task $f_T$ and privacy prediction $f_b$ to be classification models and output class labels.
-To optimize the target task performance, $L_T$ could be simply chosen as the KL divergence: $KL(f_T(f_d(X), Y_T)$.
+To optimize the target task $\mathcal{T}$'s performance, $L_T$ could be simply chosen as the KL divergence: $KL(f_T(f_d(X), Y_T)$.

 Choosing $L_B$ is non-standard and tricky since we require minimizing the privacy budget $L_B (f_b(f_d(X)), Y_B)$ to enlarge the divergence between $f_b(f_d(X))$ and $Y_B$.
-One possible choice is the negative KL divergence between the predicted class vector and the ground truth label; but minimizing a concave funcion will cause a ton of numerical instabilities (often explosions).
-Instead, we use the negative entropy function of the predicted class vector, and minimizing it to encourage ``uncertain'' predictions.
+One possible choice is the negative KL divergence between the predicted class vector and the ground truth label, but minimizing a concave function will cause a ton of numerical instabilities (often explosions).
+Instead, we use the predicted class vector's negative entropy function and minimize it to encourage ``uncertain'' predictions.
 Meanwhile, we will use $Y_B$ to ensure a sufficiently strong $f_b$ at the initialization (see 4.1.2).
 Furthermore, $Y_B$ will play a critical role in model restarting (see 3.3).